In the UK, there are some legitimate reasons for a tenant to sue their landlord but at the same time, this can not be overused.

 Prepare any evidence

-The first step to any court case is collecting evidence.
+The first step to any court case is collecting evidence and if you are in the private rented sector this is even harder.
 This may include photographic evidence or video evidence for it to be best.
 There are also other forms of evidence such as word of mouth and evidence about the landlord based on audio only.

 Issue your landlord with a court order